dataloop-ai/dtlpy-documentation/tutorials/model_management/use_public_models/chapter.md

-## Tutorial: Using models from the AI library to predict on items
+## Tutorial: Using models from the AI library to predict

-Model algorithms ready to use out-of-the-box are available in the Dataloop AI Library.
+Model algorithms that are ready for use out-of-the-box are available in the Dataloop AI Library.
 The AI library contains various algorithms and pretrained models that can be used for inferencing or fine-tuning via additional training on your custom datasets.

 ### Using pretrained models from the AI library